vCloud-DFTBA/Viettel-Digital-Talent-2023/5. Kubernetes/PhamDuyCuong/README.md

 ```

 ### 2.4.
 Create `db-deploment.yaml`(Mongodb)
-Deloy database pods and database service
+Deloy database pod and database service
-Multiple resources can be created the same way as a single resource.
+Multiple resources can be created the same way as a **single** resource.
 The resources will be created in the **order** they appear in the file.
-Therefore, it's best to specify the service first, since that will ensure the scheduler can spread the pods associated with the `service` as they are created by the controller(s), such as `Deployment`.
+Therefore, it's best to specify the **service** first, since that will ensure the **scheduler** can spread the pods associated with the `service` as they are created by the controller(s), such as `Deployment`.

 ```yaml
 apiVersion: v1